lpiep/wfbz_disasters_lite/README.md

 of manual data cleaning.
 This project aims to reproduce that work for future data releases, sacrificing some accuracy and completeness in favor of a more automated process.

-## TO DO

-* [ ] Implement new process flow in code
-  * [ ] Port Milo's joins into code
-* [ ] Implement out ICS-209-PLUS build as a separate repo (will read in complete ICS-209-PLUS data set from there)
-* [ ] Do some validation of data sets as they come in
-* [ ] Integrate population filter
-* [ ] LAST: Build out docker container

 ## Run

-Clone this repo, and run `main.R` in R. I include a script to run the same code using the `rocker/geospatial` docker image as well for reproducibility. _Note: `targets` is not included in `rocker/geospatial`.
-Creating a development container is a TO DO._
+Clone this repo, and run `run.R` in R. You can run the same code using the `rocker/geospatial` docker image as well for reproducibility. _Note: `targets` is not included in `rocker/geospatial`.

 With your system R:

 ```
 $ git clone https://github.com/lpiep/wildfire_disasters_lite.git
 $ cd wildfire_disasters_lite
-$ Rscript main.sh
+$ Rscript run.R
 ```

 With Docker: